Articles

 Let's say that now you've decided to buy a stock, the final thing to do is to watch it's trend-lines, support and resistance zones and it's moving averages.
 Each of these could provide a great entry point to take a position.

-• A Practical Guide to Analyzing Any Stock (With Examples) Image 46
+• A Practical Guide to Analyze Any Stock (With Examples) Image 46

 Buy at the bottom of the trend-line

-• A Practical Guide to Analyzing Any Stock (With Examples) Image 47
+• A Practical Guide to Analyze Any Stock (With Examples) Image 47

 Nvidia's resistance became support

-• A Practical Guide to Analyzing Any Stock (With Examples) Image 48
+• A Practical Guide to Analyze Any Stock (With Examples) Image 48

 Just before July it touched the moving average